Egypt heads to polls to choose between Sisi and 'rival'

 In 2014, about 37 percent of voters participated in the two-day election, prompting authorities to add a third day to obtain a final participation rate of 47.5 percent.

-It is unlikely that this year's turnout will even reach the 37 percent threshold, said analyst Mostafa Kamel al-Sayed.
+It is unlikely this year that even that 37 percent will be achieved, said analyst Mostafa Kamel al-Sayed.

 "The result is known in advance, and this does not encourage Egyptians to go out and vote," he said.

-During the campaign, Sisi appeared frequently on television and in newspapers, hailing factories and infrastructure projects built over the past four years.
+During the campaign, Sisi appeared frequently on television and in newspapers, hailing factories and infrastructure projects built in the past four years.

-Egyptian cities, especially Cairo, are flooded with banners showing Sisi and messages of support from business owners.
+Egyptian cities, especially Cairo, are flooded with banners featuring photographs of Sisi and messages of support from business owners.
 Posters vowing support for Moussa, 65, are rarely seen.